Thursday, December 22, 2022

 2. “Making the proposition that the earth is not the center of the world, nor immovable, but that it moves, and also with a diurnal action, is also absurd, philosophically false, and, theologically considered, at least erroneous of faith.”

-Wielding the authority of their offices, the Pope and the Lords of the Inquisition determined that when Galileo abandoned the scriptures and heeded his own observations he strayed from truth into error, from virtue into vice, and from morality into immorality.
-Hence the Holy Inquisition determined that Galileo’s thought and resultant findings were “unlawful” as well as “disordered and immoderate.”
+Wielding the authority of their offices, the Pope and the Lords of the Inquisition determined that when Galileo abandoned the scriptures and heeded his own observations he strayed from holy truth into damnable error, from virtue into vice, and from morality into immorality.
+Hence the Holy Inquisition ruled, without fear of error, that Galileo’s thought and resultant findings were “unlawful” as well as “disordered and immoderate.”

-Galileo's findings were neither "disordered" nor "immoderate."
+Of course Galileo's findings were neither "disordered" nor "immoderate."
 He was 100% right when he "abandoned the scriptures and heeded his own observation."
-But it took the Roman Catholic Church 359 years to admit that.
-That's quite a while.
+But it took the Roman Catholic Church 359 years to admit that and apologize.
+That's a while.

 This is no isolated instance.
-History is crammed with example after example of established authority declaring that the results of thought and evidence were “disordered and immoderate.
-It happened whenever it discomforted them or threatened their interests.
+History is crammed with example after example of established authority declaring that the results of thought and scientific evidence were “disordered and immoderate.
+It sparked an inquisition whenever deviance from the norm discomforted them and threatened their interests.

 • Dissecting and studying the structures and functions of the human body